karthiksibox/http_file_persist/README.md

 ## Running

- Serve the contents of stubs/ folder over http
+ Serve the contents of stubs/price.json over http
- `run lein generate-file` to persist contents as configured in stubs/
+ `run lein generate-file`
+ File persist happens according to the configurations in the served json file